adhiraj-ranjan/safenotes/README.md

 For immediate access, you can utilize the instance hosted at:
 [SafeNotes Instance](https://safenotes-v1.itertools.repl.co)

-A version 2 is also available here : https://github.com/adhiraj-ranjan/safenotes-v2
+A version 2 of SafeNotes is also available here : https://github.com/adhiraj-ranjan/safenotes-v2

 ## Key Features